 Although the prediction for Nationwide’s finances last year was a $263,000 loss, the company expects to reel in profits of more than $1 million this fiscal year.

-Sounds like these “predictions” are about as accurate as our daily emailed forecast.
+Sounds like these “predictions” are just that—predictions.

 Officials say these “predictions” are generally conservative and can fluctuate a lot due to the unpredictability of event booking.